White 5732 metres, CR70.2/125

 1/ The membership includes many retirees, and two weekly social groups are the 1820 Society – which celebrated 50 years in 2018 and is renowned for its idiosyncrasy of playing just 13 holes – and the Kenton Golf Brotherhood (KGB), which has a Hammer & Sickle Trophy it awards to the worst fourball of the day.

-2/ The clubhouse was modernised for the centenary celebrations in February 2007 which attracted representatives from more than 40 Royal clubs.
+2/ The clubhouse was modernised for the centenary celebrations in February 2007 which attracted representatives from more than 40 Royal clubs worldwide.
 The club received Royal status in 1924 with the visit of the Prince of Wales.

 3/ Springbok roam the course, and the club enjoyed a rare coup when a coffee-coloured buck was sold at auction for R3-million with a batch of other animals.

 4/ The annual Madhatter tournament (end April) is popular, and 997 rounds were played over six days in 2019.
-The 2020 event, the 25th, has been postponed to September 21-26.
+The 2020 event, the 25th, was cancelled.
 The last three days, Thursday to Saturday, are individual Stableford, with a 54-hole prize.

-5/ One of the country’s biggest inter-club foursomes team events, the Kelly Foursomes, in October, has been going more than 50 years.
-Named after the club’s biggest benefactor, the late Hugh Kelly, a former president, it attracts teams from Eastern Province clubs.
+5/ Royal hosts the country’s biggest inter-club foursomes team event, the Kelly Foursomes, in October.
+It has been going 55 years.
+Named after the club’s biggest benefactor, the late Hugh Kelly, a former president, it attracts teams from all the Eastern Province clubs.

 6/ The 3-day Royals Tournament in July is attended by members of the five Royal clubs in Southern Africa.